Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 The best luxury of all though, was they were allowed a whole *four hours* of sleep under cover.
 The wonders never ceased.
 All of them knew the score, and took maximum advantage.

 Then they were done.
 They did try to clean things up as best they could for the next guy, but there was only so much that could be done.
-They swept up, took out the garbage...it wasn’t much, but it mattered.
+They swept up, took out the garbage... it wasn’t much, but it mattered.

 Maybe they coulda done more, except First Sergeant showed up, and that was it.
 Back to the action.
 Back to the filth, the bullets, the mud, the blood, the death and the radiation.
 Back to not havin’ *time* to think about anything.